jandroav/macos-config/README.md

 # :green_apple: My macOS configs

-Welcome to my `macOS` terminal configuration repository.
-This setup is optimized for performance and security by leveraging as many built-in `macOS` applications as possible.

 ## :grey_exclamation: Overview

 This repository includes my configuration files for `oh-my-zsh`, as well as a list of my current `macOS` applications, `brew` packages, and `vscode` extensions.
 The configuration is tailored for the `macOS` built-in terminal emulator, using `zsh` as the default shell and is enhanced with the powerful `oh-my-zsh` framework.